 You may think of Barcelona as a summer destination, but the city is just as good a place to visit in winter.
-There's still plenty of sunshine, the crowds are quieter and accommodation is cheaper.
-Here are five of the best things to do in Barcelona in winter...
+There's still plenty of sunshine, fewer crowds and cheaper accommodation.
+Here are five of the best things to do on a Barcelona city break in winter...

 Be a foodie in the Boqueria Market